gitlabhq/gitlab-ci-runner/README.md

     gem install bundler
     bundle install

-Install the runner in interactive mode:
+Install the runner in interactively:

     bundle exec ./bin/install

+Install the runner in non-interactively:

+    bundle exec ./bin/install YOUR_GITLAB_URL YOUR_RUNNER_TOKEN

 SSH into your GitLab server and confirm to add host key to known_hosts: